Matija Sarkic: Return to Wolves

 Although Wolverhampton Wanderers' goalkeeping coach, Tony Roberts, thought Sarkic's progress would be better served by playing regularly on another loan, he signed a new three-year contract, and technical director Scott Sellars said that he would remain at the club as backup and competition for José Sá.
 He made his first-team debut on 23 August 2022, in the EFL Cup second-round 2–1 win against Preston North End.

 Stoke City (loan)

 On 25 January 2023 Sarkic joined Championship club Stoke City on loan for the remainder of the 2022–23 season.
+Sarkic took over from Jack Bonham as first-choice keeper until he suffered injury against Sunderland on 4 March 2023.
+He returned from his injury on the final day of the season at Watford.
+In July 2023, Stoke agreed a fee with Wolves for Sarkic, however they were unable to agree personal terms so they decided to sign Mark Travers instead.

+Millwall

+Sarkic joined Millwall on 3 August 2023 for an undisclosed fee.
+He made his debut on 5 August, starting in a 1–0 away win over Middlesbrough.
+He made 33 appearances for Millwall during the 2023–24 season, as the team finished thirteenth in the EFL Championship table.

 International career

 Sarkic represented Montenegro U17 at the 2013 UEFA European Under-17 Championship.
 He won the bronze medal at the 2017 Valeri Lobanovsky Memorial Tournament.
 On 19 November 2019, he made his debut for the Montenegrin senior team under coach Faruk Hadžibegić in a 2–0 friendly win against Belarus.
 Sarkic made his first competitive appearance for his country in a 2022 World Cup qualifier away to the Netherlands, who won 4–0.